aljedaxi/zettel/pages/z_the_falcondale_collection.md

 Variety
 : the number of possible states within a system

+Model
+: that which replaces Reality; Reality && Observer
 ## People:
 Warren McCulloch
 : Blacksmith, physician, friends w einstein